The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Radii and filtrations by the radii

-In \cite{NP-I} and \cite{NP-II} we obtained the following result. \begin{theorem}[ {\cite{NP-I},\cite{NP-II}}] For all $i=1,\ldots,r$ the functions $x\mapsto\R_{S,i}(x,\Fs)$ are continuous.
-Moreover there exists a locally finite graph $\Gamma\subseteq X$ such that for all $i$ the radius $\R_{S,i}(-,\Fs)$ is constant on every connected components of $X-\Gamma$. \end{theorem} If $S=\emptyset$, then, by definition $X$ is a virtual open disk or annulus (recall that $X$ is connected by Setting \ref{Notation : X=connected}).
-On the other hand $\Gamma_S=\emptyset$ if and only if $X$ is a virtual open disk with empty (weak) triangulation.
+If $S=\emptyset$, then, by definition $X$ is a virtual open disk or annulus (recall that $X$ is connected by Setting \ref{Hypothesis : X connected}) and $\Gamma_S=\Gamma_{\emptyset}$ is its skeleton.
+On the other hand $\Gamma_S=\emptyset$ if, and only if, $X$ is a virtual open disk with empty weak triangulation.
 This is the unique case in which there is no retraction $X\to\Gamma_S$.
 Any other connected curve $X$ admits a canonical retraction

 \if{ As a matter of notations, in order to treat at the same time the case of a disk with empty triangulation and the general case, we proceed as follows.
 If $X=D$ is an open disk with empty weak triangulation we identify $D$ with $D_K(0,R)$, for some $R>0$, and we consider the topological closure $\overline{D}=D\cup\{x_{0,R}\}$ of $D$ in $\mathbb{A}^{1,\mathrm{an}}_K$.
 We set $\overline{S}=\{x_{0,R}\}$, and we extend $\RR_S(x,\Fs)$ by continuity to a function on the whole $\overline{D}$ with values in $\mathbb{R}_{\geq 0}$ (note that $\R_{S,i}(x,\Fs)>0$ for all $x\in D$).